 Indoor Wood Signs – These wood signs are generally for Home Decor and do not have to be an expensive choice.
 Pine or Plywood would be an excellent choice of wood.
 Not being exposed to weather or outdoor elements allows Pine or Plywood to be chosen.

 Outdoor Wood Signs – Wood for outdoor signs limits your choice of wood due to being exposed to the weather elements.
 Additionally, the wood would require maintenance repeatedly over the years.
-Most people think of outdoors sign for commercial purposes, however the trend for wood signs for the home has been growing over the recent years.
+Most people think of outdoor signs for commercial purposes, however, the trend for wood signs for the home has been growing over the recent years.
 Medium Density Overlay (MDO) is an excellent choice for these applications.

 If you would like more information on wood for outdoor signs you can see our article “Outdoor Signs – What Is The Best Wood?”